'Tell Me Lies' Season 3: Everything We Know

 Apatow will soon appear in the star-studded action movie Ballerina Overdrive, and is known for roles in shows like Love and Unstable, as well as several movies produced by or opposite her comedy power couple parents, Judd Apatow and Leslie Mann.

-What would 'Tell Me Lies' season 3 be about?
+What will 'Tell Me Lies' season 3 be about?

-Spoilers for the Tell Me Lies season 2 finale ahead.
-In the season 2 finale, Stephen and Lucy's years-long toxicity comes to a head as Bree and Evan's wedding is about to start.
+More specifically, in the season 2 finale, fans saw Stephen and Lucy's years-long toxicity come to a head as Bree and Evan's wedding is about to start.
 After Lucy's boyfriend Max breaks up with her, she immediately runs to Stephen for comfort, but Stephen doesn't go with the (allegedly) happy ending.
-Instead, moments before Bree is about to walk down the aisle, Stephen texts Bree an eight-year-old audio recording of Evan confessing to cheating on her with Lucy at that Hawaiian college party.
-So there's that to deal with.
+Instead, moments before Bree is about to walk down the aisle, Stephen texts Bree an 8-year-old audio recording of Evan confessing to cheating on her with Lucy at that Hawaiian college party.
+So there's that to deal with going forward.

 In addition to potentially starting the next season with a runaway bride scenario, the forthcoming episodes have many other dangling plot threads to follow.
-We still don't know how Stephen became engaged to Lucy's ex-bestie Lydia in the later timeline, nor how the illicit college affair between Bree and Oliver (and now Marianne) will conclude.
-There's also Pippa's journey in (hopefully) seeking justice for her assault and the shocking death of Wrigley's brother Drew.
-That's not to mention that as of season 2's end, nearly no one knows about Stephen's involvement in Macy's death.
+We still don't know how Stephen became engaged to Lucy's ex-bestie, Lydia, in the later timeline, nor how the illicit college affair between Bree and Oliver (and now Marianne) will conclude.
+There's also Pippa's journey in (hopefully) seeking justice for her assault and the shocking death of Wrigley's brother, Drew.
+That's not to mention that, as of season 2's ending, nearly no one knows about Stephen's involvement in Macy's death.

-Over the past two seasons, Tell Me Lies has expanded beyond its source novel, expanding the roles and storylines of several supporting characters, including the lead duo's friends.
+Over the past two seasons, Tell Me Lies has expanded beyond its source novel, including the roles and storylines of several supporting characters, like the lead duo's friends.
 Still, the series mostly sticks to the basic events of the novel; season 1 covered about a third of the book's material, and season 2 has taken even more creative license over the book's plot.
-With many of the show's major characters (especially Lydia) on paths original to the show, odds are reading the book will only give minimal insight into what's ahead.
+With many of the show's major characters (especially Lydia) on paths that are original to the show, reading the book will only give minimal insight into what's ahead.

 What has the cast and crew said about 'Tell Me Lies' season 3?